-Almost four years ago I wrote an article about the most important customer support metrics that you need to monitor - "4 metrics to monitor customer happiness".
+That's not the first time we dive into customer service metrics.
+Almost four years ago I wrote an article about the most important metrics you need to monitor - "4 Metrics to Monitor Customer Happiness".
 Everything in that article still remains true - the core set of metrics didn't change.
 Here they are:

 If you need more information on how those metrics are calculated read the article linked above.